A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: Numerical Results

 \section{Numerical Results}

-In line with the previous discussion, we have developed a simulation setup for the $\minpow$ scheme to evaluate its performance with a spectral efficient target $r_0=1$ bps/Hz, in terms of: $1)$outage probability, $2)$average throughput and $3)$power reduction.
-Min-power is compared to best-relay selection (BRS) \cite{BLE}, successive opportunistic relaying (SOR) \cite{NOM}, hybrid relay selection ($\max-\max$) \cite {IKH2} and $\maxlink$ selection \cite{KRICHAR}.
-In addition, we provide a selection bound corresponding to the case presented in \cite{IKH3} where inter-relay interference is ignored and additionally all links are always available for selection i.e. buffers are never full or empty.
-Also, the selection bound scheme is coupled with single link transmissions when successive transmissions fail, in order to provide a fair comparison with $\minpow$.
+In line with the previous discussion, we have developed a simulation setup for the $\minpow$ scheme to evaluate its performance with a spectral efficiency target $r_0=1$ bps/Hz, in terms of: $1)$ outage probability, $2)$ average throughput, $3)$ power reduction and $4)$ average delay.
+The $\minpow$ scheme proposed herein is compared to best-relay selection (BRS) \cite{BLE}, successive opportunistic relaying (SOR) \cite{NOM}, hybrid relay selection ($\max-\max$) \cite {IKH2} and $\maxlink$ selection \cite{KRICHAR}.
+In addition, we provide a Selection Bound corresponding to the case presented in \cite{IKH3} where inter-relay interference is ignored and additionally all links are always available for selection, i.e., buffers are neither full nor empty.
+Also, the Selection Bound scheme is coupled with single-link transmissions when successive transmissions fail, in order to provide a fair comparison with $\minpow$.
+As a result, the Selection Bound is an upper bound not only for $\minpow$ which allows successive transmissions, but also for the rest of the schemes which are included in the comparisons, due to its single-link selection capability.